h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.md

 }
 ```

+Clearly, the dropout rate was too high or the number of epochs was too low for the last configuration, which often ends up performing the best on larger datasets where generalization is important.

-More information about the parmameters can be found in the [H2O Deep Learning booklet](http://h2o.ai/resources/).
+More information about the parameters can be found in the [H2O Deep Learning booklet](http://h2o.ai/resources/).

 ## Cover Type Dataset
 We important the full cover type dataset (581k rows, 13 columns, 10 numerical, 3 categorical).